Skip to main content

 You Found It.
 Now Read It.

-By Sera Voss · Published by Starbound Press · Over 90,000 words · Professionally edited
+By Sera Voss · Published by Starbound Press · Over 90,000 words · Carefully edited

 Curious about the heat level?
 See where this closed door slow burn sits on the spice scale.